atrn/dcc/README.md

 simpler build systems.
 Much of the work done by tools such as `make` is now performed via a single command, e.g. `dcc *.c`.
-And instead of using the build tool to express and maintain dependencies that job can be relegated to `dcc` and the build tool used to express higher level concerns such as what to build and the options to use when building it.
+And instead of using the build tool to express and maintain dependencies that job can be delegated to `dcc` and the build tool used to express higher level concerns such as what to build and the options to use when building it.